A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 A person affected by myopia or short sight can see objects near clearly than objects far away from the eye.

-Change in the eyeball shape may be due to genetics, any illness, or due to eyes' over-exertion.
+Change in the eyeball shape may be due to genetics, any illness, or due to the eyes' over-exertion.

 Hypermetropia or Longsight

 Long sight is also called hyperopia or hypermetropia.
-A person with this disorder cannot focus on objects near the eye but can see objects that are far away from the eye very clearly.
+A person with this disorder cannot focus on objects near the eye but can see objects far away from the eye very clearly.
 This condition often starts during childhood.